Anomalous-Sentiment/SINoALICE-Tracker/README.md

 # SINoALICE Tracker Frontend (Website)
 **NOTE: This project is no longer being maintained due to SINoALICE Global ending service on 15 November 2023.
 There will be very little use for this project unless someone plans on reworking it for SINoALICE JP**

-This is the GitHub repository for the Sinotracker project that was created for the mobile game SINoALICE Global.
+This is the GitHub repository for the SINoALICE Tracker project that was created for the mobile game SINoALICE Global.

 This project is composed of multiple separate repositories.
 This current repository contains the code to run the frontend website which is used to display data.